 Recently, refillable souvenir popcorn buckets have become very popular at Disney World.
 You can’t use your snack credits on these plastic buckets themselves, as they cost between $10-$16.
 However, the refills of popcorn are eligible snacks on the plan.
 This is not a good use of your snack credits though.
 These refills are $2 each.
 There are many other snack choices that are more expensive and therefore better uses of your credits.
 You would be better off paying for your popcorn refills out of pocket and using your credits for more substantial snacks.

 The Disney Dining Plan is a great component to add to your Disney World vacation.
 However, it is only valuable if you get your money’s worth from it.
 The above tips for using the Disney Dining Plan will help you do just that!
-For more help planning your trip, see my step-by-step guide, quick tips, and best resources.
+If you have questions about the dining plans, read our dining plan frequently asked questions.
+For help planning your trip, see my step-by-step guide, quick tips, and best resources.
 Happy travels!